 This clever little piece of grey matter is responsible for filtering the millions of pieces of data our sensory organs take in daily and selects the ones that matter most to us.

 Think of the R.A.S. as the bouncer for your brain.
 Its job is to discern the information that is in line with your most common thoughts and allow it access to your conscious mind.
-The rest of the data is blocked, which protects you from overwhelm. ????
+The rest of the data is blocked, which protects you from overwhelm.
+Cool huh?!

 Check out this cool little explainer video by HappiMe App

 Another excellent use for the R.A.S. is to help us focus on what we want, #goalgetting.
 Have you ever noticed once you make up your mind to pursue a goal – let’s take buying a car as an example, you start to see that car more often?
 That’s because your R.A.S. is seeking out that car for you.
-Pretty cool huh?
+It’s a pretty handy little mechanism, right?

 Two key take outs: